berkmancenter/classifurlr/doc/classification_api.md

 Absolute URL to which the given request and response data applies (fragments are not included).

+**httpVersion**

+Request HTTP Version.

 **headers**

-List of header objects, each containing name and value attributes.
+List of request headers as objects, each containing name and value attributes.

 **cookies**

-List of cookie objects, each containing at least name and value attributes.
+List of request cookie objects, each containing at least name and value attributes.
 Other attributes are allowed and described in the HAR spec.

 **headersSize**